childr3n/Easy-Game-Center-Swift/README.md

 # Project Features
 GameCenter Manager is a great way to use Game Center in your iOS app.

-* Sync, Submit, Save, Retrieve, and Track any Game Center leaderboards, achievements in only one line of code.
+* Submit, Save, Retrieve, and Track any Game Center leaderboards, achievements in only one line of code.
-* Save in cache leaderboards & achievements & automatically refreshed
+* Save in cache achievements & automatically refreshed
-* CallBack
+* Most of the functions CallBack (Handler)
 * Async
-* Useful delegate methods and properties by use Singleton GameCenter
+* Useful methods and properties by use Singleton (EasyGameCenter.exampleFunction)
-* Just drag and drop the files into your project
+* Just drag and drop the files into your project (EasyGameCenter.swift)
 * Frequent updates to the project based on user issues and requests
 * Easily contribute to the project
+* Example project
+* More is coming ...
+(Challenges etc..)

 ## Requirements
-* Requires a minimum of iOS 7.0+ or 8.0+
+* Requires a minimum of iOS or 8.0+

 ## Contributions
 Any contribution is more than welcome!
 You can contribute through pull requests and issues on GitHub. :D